LuaLS/vscode-lua-webvue/README.md

 In order to not have to build the webapp and reload VS Code every time a small change is made, the VS Code extension will instead load the [Vite][vite] development server in an iframe.
 This allows changes to the webapp to immediately show in VS Code, but also has some drawbacks.

-Because the webapp is being displayed in an iframe... in an iframe, the [`message`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage)s that are exchanged between VS Code and the webview have to be relayed by the webview to the inner development iframe.
+Because the webapp is being displayed in an iframe… in an iframe, the [`message`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage)s that are exchanged between VS Code and the webview have to be relayed by the webview to the inner development iframe.
 This means that **popups/`target="_blank"` will not function** (setting the [`sandbox`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/sandbox) attribute allows popups, but ends up breaking everything else).

 ### Prerequisites
 - VS Code
-- Nodejs & npm
+- NodeJS & NPM

 ### Setup
 First, we will have to set up the VS Code extension.